 4. Using your own family’s cord blood has many other advantages

-Compared to using donor cord blood, using your own family’s cord blood increases the odds of a successful transplant.3,4,5 Stem cell transplant patients who have a related donor also have improved survival rates.6
+Compared to using unrelated donor cord blood, using your own baby’s cord blood increases the odds of a successful transplant.3,4,5 Stem cell transplant patients who have a related donor also have improved survival rates.6

 5. You’ll be banking on the future of emerging research

-Breakthroughs in stem cell research are occurring every day, and banking your child’s cord blood may be an investment in the future.
-Researchers are already studying the effects that cord blood stem cells have on spinal cord injury, brain injury, type 1 diabetes, stroke, heart disease, Alzheimer’s disease and Parkinson’s disease.8,9,10,11
+Breakthroughs in stem cell research are occurring every day and banking your baby’s cord blood may be an investment in the future.
+Researchers are already studying the effects that cord blood stem cells may have on spinal cord injury, brain injury, type 1 diabetes, stroke, heart disease, Alzheimer’s disease and Parkinson’s disease.8,9,10,11

 6. It’s a once-in-a-lifetime opportunity

 Cord blood is one of the richest sources of stem cells in the human body, and it can only be collected at birth.
 Cord blood banking is your only chance to capture the powerful cord blood stems cells unique to your child.